 Finally, I have also in the recent past taught International Human Rights Law at the LSE, and was for a number of years a Fellow in the LSE Human Rights Centre.
 I find this variety very helpful – particularly for human rights work – because it helps to maintain a broad, international perspective on the issues facing clients.
 I have learned a great deal not only from clients but from other lawyers and civic society actors working in often difficult circumstances around the world.

 What do you hope to achieve from the work you are doing?

 I want to achieve results for my clients – first and foremost – and where possible impact how the law applies more broadly to society and to marginalised groups in society in particular.
 Human rights cases often feel like exercises in compassion and fairness – much can turn on individual circumstances and facts – and I think a good advocate helps to bring those facts to life.

 Can you tell us some of your professional experiences that have left quite a mark on you personally?

 Many clients have made a big difference and their experiences or attitude quite often stays with me.
-I have mentioned some of the more high profile cases above, but the ones that also stand to me are the more day-to-day cases particularly in immigration proceedings and disability cases.
-For example, I represented a six year old deaf boy at risk of deportation, four young people who wanted access to education, and an elderly man who came to London as part of the Windrush generation, but later lost his home and spent his time riding buses at night while his immigration status was being resolved.
+I have mentioned some of the more high-profile cases above, but the ones that also stand out to me are the more day-to-day cases, particularly in immigration proceedings and disability cases.
+For example, I represented a six-year-old deaf boy at risk of deportation, four young people who wanted access to education, and an elderly man who came to London as part of the Windrush generation, but later lost his home and spent his time riding buses at night while his immigration status was being resolved.
 He was extremely proud but also extremely scared and I found everything that had happened to him quite extraordinary.
 Every country has its own modern scandals that generations in future will look back on with disbelief.